ncatlab/nlab-content/pages/2693.md

 is a [[quasi-isomorphism]] in $Ch^\bullet_+(k)$.

-Say a morphism of cosimplicial algebras is a fibration if it is a [[monomorphism]] (degreewise surjection).
+Say a morphism of cosimplicial algebras is a fibration if it is a [[epimorphism]] (degreewise surjection).

 This defines the **projective [[model category]] structure** on $Alg_k^\Delta$.